ALAS

 After graduation from Glenbard, Jim chose work over college.
 He was employed by Illinois Bell Telephone, working nights maintaining their fleet of vehicles.
 In 2 short years, as I finished my sophomore year at college, working summers, and Christmas vacations, driving my '54 Ford, Jim drove a very cool '58 Pontiac Bonneville.
 I envied his success.
 That's when Jim chose to sell his Bonneville, downgrade to a '51 Dodge, and enroll in the University of Illinois.
 By 1963, when I graduated from college, Jim was a Dean's List student in engineering at U of I. His academic success was attributed to motivation.
 He was not a high achiever academically at Glenbard.
 Now, he was inspiring my more mature self as he demonstrated latent potential.

-That same summer, Jim was employed by the state of Illinois.
-While working at the site of a well in or near Pittsfield, he jumped into the well in an attempt to save a fellow worker, who was struggling and calling for help.
+in an attempt to save a fellow worker, who was struggling and calling for help.
 Jim must have assumed drowning, but the co-worker was, in fact, being asphyxiated.
-The article linked to below cites carbon monoxide as the killer.
-His death remains a low point in my life, perhaps the low point.
+The article linked to

 This summer, it will be 58 years since Jim's death.
 It seems about time to honor his memory.